 While there are limits on how much you can withdraw for each purpose, there are also limits on the number of times you can withdraw for a particular purpose.
-For instance, in case of purchasing or constructing a house/flat, you may withdraw only once.
+For instance, in the case of purchasing or constructing a house/flat, you may withdraw only once.
 The monetary limits of withdrawal are as follows:

 - For the purchase of a site: 24 months of basic pay and DA (dearness allowance), or the total of employee and employer share with interest, or the total cost, whichever is the least.